The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 If you have very bad credit, Amica could be preferable to USAA.
 On average, Amica offers cheaper premiums than USAA for drivers with credit scores of less than 580.
 Insurance shoppers with exceptional credit — a score of 800 or higher — should favor USAA, which typically beats Amica by $217 per year.
 View typical insurance rates by credit tier for Amica and USAA:

 |Credit level||USAA avg. annual premium||Amica avg. annual premium|

 |Very Poor (300-579)||$2,682||$2,010|

 |Very Good (740-799)||$910||$1,174|

-If you're saddled with an at-fault accident, ticket, reckless driving citation, or DUI in your recent history, USAA could be a better choice than Amica.
-Every insurance company prices its policies differently, so don't hesitate to shop around to find out which insurer is best for you.
+If you are carrying an at-fault crash, speeding ticket, reckless driving violation, or DUI on your driving record, USAA could be a better choice than Amica.
+Each insurer will handle driving offenses differently, so don't hesitate to shop around to understand which insurer is best for you.

 |Citation||USAA avg. annual premium||Amica avg. annual premium|

 |At-fault accident (damage < $1,000)||$1,304||$1,646|

 |At-fault accident (damage > $1,000)||$947||$1,152|

 Auto insurance companies rely on a driver's age to estimate risk, pricing premiums accordingly.
 Car insurance is commonly most expensive for young drivers — due to their inexperience — and relatively affordable for drivers aged 25 or older.
 Since every insurance company rates ages uniquely, it's worth doing some comparison shopping.